Easy, delicious holiday cocktails!

 - Pour pear juice and Ginger Simple Syrup into the bottom of a champagne flute or glass.
 Fill with champagne.
 Enjoy!

 - 1 cup water

 - 1 cup sugar

-In a small pot, combine all ingredients and bring to a boil, stirring until sugar is completely dissolved.
-Simmer gently for 10 minutes.
-Remove from heat and allow to cool completely.
+- In a small pot, combine all ingredients and bring to a boil.
+Stir until sugar is completely dissolved.
+Reduce heat, simmering gently for 10 minutes.
+Remove from heat and allow to cool comp;etely.